-The fact that a physician has performed or prescribed a procedure or treatment, or the fact that it may be the only available treatment for an injury, sickness or mental sickness, or the fact that the physician has determined that a particular health care service is medically necessary or medically appropriate does not mean that the procedure or treatment is a covered service under CareSource.
+The fact that a physician has performed or prescribed a procedure or treatment, or that it may be the only available treatment for an injury, sickness or mental sickness; or that your provider has determined that a particular health care service is medically necessary or medically appropriate does not mean that the procedure or treatment is a covered service under your CareSource plan.

 Services that Require a Prior Authorization

 CareSource keeps track of the services you get from health care providers.
 We discuss some services with your providers before you get them.
 We do this to make sure the services are appropriate and necessary.

 Your doctor will work with us to get a prior authorization for services that need one.
 For example, some procedures and most inpatient hospital stays require prior authorization.
 Although your provider should get a prior authorization from us, you may want to ensure that your provider has received our approved prior authorization.